AndreasBrommund/cloud-native/README.md

 Set up a pipeline that pulls your code and runs the unit test suite.

 #### Principles
-- Continous Integration
+- Continuous Integration
-- Infrastrucure as Code
+- Infrastructure as Code

 ### 4. Container Registry (CD part i)

 Extend the pipeline to push your docker image to the docker registry (ECR)

 #### Principles
-- Continous Deployment
+- Continuous Integration
-- Infrastrucure as Code
+- Infrastructure as Code

 ### 5. Container Cluster

 Set up a Fargate cluster as the runtime environment for your docker containers using infrastructure as code.

 #### Principles
-- Infrastrucure as Code
+- Infrastructure as Code
-- Performance effiency
+- Performance efficiency
 - Cost optimization
 - Security